Gitorious-backup/gitorious-wiki/Wishlist.markdown

     * forking history visualization (graphical)
 * a simple bugtracker implementation inside gitorious
 * Integration with a bugtracker (or ticketing system)
 * Some sort of 'powered by gitorious' banners.
 I would be more than glad of placing it on my project's website
+    * feel free to use http://gitorious.org/images/powered_by_gitorious.png (licensed under the same as the logo, see the about page)